yu-lab-vt/ITEC/README.md

 1. Run the pipeline

+   For MATLAB with a visual interface, you can switch the current folder to `.../ITEC-master/src`, open `.../ITEC-master/src/demo.m` and click *run*.

-   For Linux users, the following command needs to be run:
+   For MATLAB running via the command line, the following command needs to be run:

    ```
    cd YOUR_FOLDER/ITEC-master/src/
    nohup matlab -nodisplay -nosplash -nodesktop <demo.m >outinfo.txt &
    ```
-   For Windows, you can open `.../ITEC-master/src/demo.m` and click *run*.

 1. Visualization

-The results of ITEC are saved in the path you specified.
+   The tracking results are saved in the *result\_path* of the parameter table.
 The results include the coordinates, frames, and parent-child relationships of all cells.
-You can use Fiji plugin Mastodon to visualize the tracking results.
+You can use Mastodon (Fiji plugin for cell tracking analysis) to visualize the tracking results.
 For a detailed format of the results, please refer to ***Getting started with ITEC***.
 An easy-to-use tutorial for Mastodon can be found in ***Mastodon Usage***.

 # MATLAB Installation

-   Our code is based on MATLAB.
-Most schools and research institutions offer free MATLAB.
+   Please refer to the MATLAB official websites for [downloads](https://ww2.mathworks.cn/downloads/) and [installation guide](https://ww2.mathworks.cn/help/install/ug/install-products-with-internet-connection.html).
+Many schools and research institutions offer free MATLAB.
 For licensing issues with MATLAB, please consult your institution.

-   Please refer to the MATLAB official websites for [downloads](https://ww2.mathworks.cn/downloads/) and [installation guide](https://ww2.mathworks.cn/help/install/ug/install-products-with-internet-connection.html).
-Note that you may choose to install the toolboxes `Image Processing Toolbox` `Statistics and Machine Learning Toolbox` `Parallel Computing Toolbox` with MATLAB during installation, which are necessary for running ITEC.
+Note that the toolboxes `Image Processing Toolbox` `Statistics and Machine Learning Toolbox` `Parallel Computing Toolbox` need to be installed during MATLAB installation.

    **If you are using a server without a graphical interface**, you can install MATLAB as follows: